 The RE Curriculum at Woolaston Primary

-The principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.
+The principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living and relating these ideas to our school values.
 Through Religious Education we want them to:

 We believe that it is vital for all our pupils to learn from and about religion, so that they can understand the world around them.
-We encourage our pupils to learn values and morals that will support them to be respectful members of society who embrace cultural diversity.
+We encourage our pupils to learn values and morals that will support them to be respectful members of society who embrace diverse cultures.

 We want our lessons to be informative, engaging and challenging, allowing children to gain a developing understanding of the range of religious and non-religious world views studied, over a period of time.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 A valuable way to build understanding is through using the key words of religions and religious study so we ensure specialist vocabulary is explicitly taught and used.
 We ensure coherence and progression by using the Gloucestershire Agreed Syllabus for Religious Education 2017-2022 as the basis of our medium-term planning.
 This is structured around big questions and takes account of the following core concepts for R.E